Sunday, August 2, 2026

 Kathy in Vienna, 1969

 We grew up in modest middle-class families where money always seemed to be tight.
 Kathy’s family never traveled, but she took a big leap by becoming an AFS exchange student for her high school junior year in Vienna Austria.
 I grew up in Colorado, and we camped a lot, and even camped on our way to the West and East Coasts.
-Those were among my happiest childhood memories.
+Camping with the my family, Boy Scouts, or during a month with Colorado Outward Bound were among my happiest childhood memories.

 Catching the Travel Bug During Our College Years